West Virginia Court Records

 WestVirginiaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WestVirginiaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In West Virginia, an offender convicted and incarcerated by the judiciary will his/her inmate records maintained by the jail or prison.
-If the person had spent time in the county jail, the record custodian is the Sheriff’s Office or the jail administrator.
+In West Virginia, an offender convicted and incarcerated by the judiciary will have their inmate records maintained by the jail or prison.
+If the person had spent time in the county jail, the record custodian is the Sheriff's Office or the jail administrator.
 The West Virginia Division of Correction and Rehabilitation (WVDOC) manages state prisons.
 The division also acts as the central repository for records on local and state inmates.
-However, the state agency custody of inmate records does not extend to inmates incarcerated in federal correctional facilities across the state.
+However, the state agency's custody of inmate records does not extend to inmates incarcerated in federal correctional facilities.
 The Federal Bureau of Prisons maintains records on this class of inmates.

 Are Incarceration Records Public Information in West Virginia?